Lasting hydration and curl definition

 We put Briogeo's Curl Charisma Rice Amino + Avocado Leave-In Defining Crème to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

 I am a lazy natural, but still want defined and hydrated curls.
-My quest for a 30-minute wash day hasn't been fulfilled just yet, but I have gone from a full Sunday commitment to my curls to an hour and thirty minutes, including sitting under the dryer for a deep-conditioning treatment.
+My quest for a 30-minute wash day hasn't been fulfilled just yet, but I have gone from a full Sunday commitment to my curls to an hour and thirty minutes, including sitting under the dryer for deep-conditioning.
 This feels like the ultimate accomplishment, and I can attribute it to my new minimalist approach to hair care.

 However, there's one portion of my routine I'm willing to shake up: the leave-in conditioner.
 As I type this, I can't name one leave-in conditioner that has truly wowed me.
 For this reason, when asked to give Briogeo's Curl Charisma Rice Amino + Avocado Leave-In Defining Crème a try, I said yes.
 The brand comes highly recommended, and I'm ready to give it a go.